Efran08/fylogenetische-boom/README.md

 Sometimes, FASTA headers contain spaces, and by default, FastTree only reads the first word.
 To ensure the full header is used, include the -quote option:
 FastTree -nt -quote input.fasta > output.tree

-Step 2: Visualizing the Tree with ETE Toolkit
+Step 2: Visualizing the Tree with Biopython
 Now that we have a tree in Newick format, we need a way to visualize it.
-This is where ETE Toolkit comes into play.
+This is where Biopython comes into play.

-To generate a PNG image of the tree, run: ete3 view -t output.tree -o tree.png --format png
+To generate a PNG image of the tree, run:
+Biopython view -t output.tree -o tree.png --format png

-If you prefer an SVG file and want to adjust the image size (e.g., 800x600 pixels), use: ete3 view -t output.tree -o tree.svg --format svg --width 800 --height 600
+If you prefer an SVG file and want to adjust the image size (e.g., 800x600 pixels), use:
+Biopython view -t output.tree -o tree.svg --format svg --width 800 --height 600

 For a PDF version, simply use:

-ete3 view -t output.tree -o tree.pdf --format pdf
+Biopython view -t output.tree -o tree.pdf --format pdf

 ### Authors
 Herke Wilts: hj.wilts@st.hanze.nl